Sneha-Santhosh/LeetCode/README.md

 # LeetCodeChallenges
 LeetCode challenges - questions and answers

-Solutions to coding challenges posted in LeetCode.
+Solutions to coding challenges posted in LeetCode- a website where people–mostly software engineers–practice their coding skills.